Stardate: 4202.1 (2267)

 “Gentlemen, I suggest you beam me aboard.”

 The Enterprise receives an automated distress call from the partially destroyed ship, the USS Constellation.
-Something has destroyed system L-370 (seven planets) and system L-374, where only two planets remain.
+When they arrive, the Enterprise discovers that something has destroyed system L-370 (a system of seven planets) and system L-374 (where only two planets remain).
+Only a “nova” could cause such destruction.
 Spock notes that the U.S.S.
-Constellation is suspended in space with limited power but it is capable of sustaining life.
-In order to investigate this derelict ship, Kirk, Bones, Scotty, join a damage control team abeam aboard the Constellation.
+Constellation is suspended in space with limited power but it is still capable of sustaining life.
+In order to investigate the derelict ship, Kirk, Bones, Scotty, join a damage control team and beam aboard the Constellation while Spock is left in command of the Enterprise.

-Lying alone near the ship’s controls, they find a badly shaken Commodore Matt Decker (William Windom).
-Commodore Decker details a harrowing situation: the Constellation had attempted to contact Starfleet when it arrived in L-374 but the fourth planet seemed to be breaking apart and the interference prevented any communication to Starfleet.
-Most of his crew was on the third planet as it was destroyed along with everything else in the system by a giant machine, miles long, using beams of antiproton to destroy entire planets.
-In a word, it is a doomsday machine: a mindless robot which travels through the cosmos destroying planets and ships alike.
+The damage control team finds one person lying alone near the Constellation’s controls, a badly shaken Commodore Matt Decker (William Windom).
+Once he comes to his senses, Commodore Decker recounts a harrowing situation.
+The Constellation had attempted to contact Starfleet when it arrived in L-374 but the fourth planet seemed to be breaking apart and the resulting interference prevented any communication to Starfleet.
+Most of his crew (four hundred people) had beamed down to the surface of the third planet when it was suddenly destroyed along with everything else in the system.
+Apparently the solar system was subsumed by a giant machine, miles long, using beams of antiproton to destroy entire planets, with a “maw that could swallow a dozen starships.”
+In a word, it is a doomsday machine –a mindless robot which travels throughout the cosmos destroying planets and ships alike.

 While Kirk and Scotty attempt repairs aboard the Constellation, the doomsday machine appears and suddenly attacks the Enterprise disabling its transporter.
-Kirk and Scotty are stranded as Commodore Decker assumes command of the Enterprise, very much against the wishes of Spock and Bones, and he proceeds to lead the Enterprise on a maniacal quest a la Captain Ahab in order to attack and destroy the doomsday machine.
+Kirk and Scotty are left stranded on the Constellation as Commodore Decker assumes command of the Enterprise, very much against the wishes of Spock and Bones, and he proceeds to lead the Enterprise on a maniacal quest reminiscent of Captain Ahab to attack and destroy the doomsday machine.
 This leads to a wild chase which nearly destroys the Enterprise but eventually Spock relieves Commodore Decker under Kirk’s direct orders from afar.
-Embittered and questionably sane, Commodore Decker hijacks a shuttlecraft and leads it on a kamikaze suicide mission into the mouth of the doomsday machine but it tragically fails.
-The exterior of the machine is made of solid neutronium, and thus Kirk attempts a similar mission –Scotty rigs the full force and power of the ailing Constellation to detonate the power of a Hydrogen Bomb (equivalent to a fusion explosion 97 megatons) which destroys the doomsday machine.
-Kirk is beamed back aboard the Enterprise at the final moment.
-He and Spock are left to wonder if any other “Planet Killers” like this exist out in deep space.
+Embittered and questionably sane, Commodore Decker hijacks a shuttlecraft and leads it on a solo kamikaze suicide mission into the mouth of the doomsday machine but it tragically fails.
+The exterior of the machine is made of solid neutronium, and thus Kirk attempts a similar mission –Scotty rigs the full force and power of the ailing Constellation to detonate the power of a Hydrogen Bomb (equivalent to a fusion explosion 97 megatons) which manages to destroy the doomsday machine.
+At the last possible moment, Kirk is beamed back aboard the Enterprise.
+He and Spock are then left to wonder if any other “Planet Killers” like this exist out in the far reaches of deep space.

 My Thoughts on “The Doomsday Machine”

-“The Doomsday Machine” is classic Trek at its best –a derelict ships adrift in space, dark secrets, an all-powerful monster destroying solar systems, danger in deep space– these are all the hallmarks of a great episode.
+“The Doomsday Machine” is classic Trek at its best –a derelict ships adrift in space, dark secrets, an all-powerful monster destroying solar systems, danger in outer space– these are all the hallmarks of a great episode.
 It bears striking similarity to episodes like “Space Seed” and echoes of others like “Balance of Terror.”
 Literary allusions also abound in this episode, from Moby Dick to The Bhagavad Gita.
 I cannot level enough praise upon this installment!
+One lingering question I have for this episode is: who built the doomsday machine, and why?

 Writer/Director